PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-08 11:08:44
+Last updated: 2024-04-08 11:09:18
-Random Quote: Finally, you will be among pears who understand you.
-Maybe you'll even make some friends. - Morticia Addams
+Random Quote: This is my own private domicile and I will not be harassed…bitch! - Jesse Pinkman